ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 The output will have useful information:
 - Are there any duplicate records?
 - Is there missing information in the `ar_model_no` and `ar_serial_no` columns?
 If so, ensure that it makes sense for receivers to be deployed without Acoustic Releases in this location (ex: diver deployed).
 - Do all transceivers/test tags have their transmitters provided?
-Do these match any manufacturer Specifications we have in in the database?
+Do these match any manufacturer Specifications we have in the database?
 - Are there any non-numeric serial numbers?
 Do these makes sense (ex: environmental sensors)?
 - Are the deployments within the bounding box?
 - Is the `recovered` column completed correctly, based on the `comments` and the `recovery_date` columns?